-To advance the University's commitments and responsibilities under Te Tiriti, including Kāwanatanga (governance) and Wairuatanga (spirituality), the decisions impacting on students are student-centric, appropriate, consistent, and supported.
+Recent and ongoing initiatives and activities Future-facing initiatives decisions impacting on students are student-centric, appropriate, consistent, and supported.
 The framework provides clear responsibilities for overall academic leadership through to programme and course leadership responsibilities.
+Office of the Pro Vice-Chancellor (Māori) is developing a Māori staffing plan and whole of staff cultural competence programme.
+The Māori staffing plan is being developed alongside a Pacific staffing plan sponsored by the Pro Vice- Chancellor (Pacific) and in partnership with the University's People & Culture function.
 Te Taumata Ngaio, the Te Reo programme for staff aims to ensure Reo Māori and Tikanga are embedded in the everyday life of the university.
 See Vignette VIII.
+Vignette IX sets out the ways we will strengthen teaching to respond to the curriculum transformation.
 Tuākana Learning Communities comprise a University-wide, long-standing learning undertaking designed to enhance the academic success of Māori and Pacific students.
 Tuakana offers dedicated spaces, small-group learning, whakawhanaungatanga, wānanga, fonotaga, face-to-face meetings and workshops.
 These help connect Māori and Pacific students with senior Māori and Pacific students (tuākana), academic teaching staff, and key people across the University.